6 takes !

 Game rules

-6 picks is a game coming from Germany, which is played with numbered cards from 1 to 104, where each card is unique.
+6 takes is a game originating from Germany.
+It is played with a deck of cards numbered from 1 to 104, where each card is unique.
 The objective is to get as few ducks as possible !

 Course of the game

-At the beginning of the game, the dealer deals 10 cards to each player and put 4 right away on the table.
-These 4 cards are starting 4 series.
+At the beginning of the game, the dealer deals 10 cards to each player and places 4 cards face up on the table.
+These 4 cards are starting the 4 card rows.

-Opposited to more common card games, 6 picks doesn't follow a classic turn structure, but is based on simultaneous choice.
-In other words, everybody play in the same time rather than one after the other.
-Each player choose the card he wants to play, but we reveal all cards and put them appropriately on the table only when verybody has made up his mind.
+Unlike more traditional card games, 6 takes doesn't follow a classic turn structure, but rather is based on a simultaneous choice pattern.
+In other words, everyone plays at the same time rather than one after the other.
+Each player chooses the card he or she wants to play, and only when all players have made their choices are all cards revealed and placed on the table.

-When all players have chosen a card of their hand, one proceed to the placement in the series.
-The player having the smallest card goes first, and then we play in order, the greatest card goes last.
+When all players have chosen a card from their hand, they are placed in the rows.
+The player with the smallest card goes first, and the next cards are played in order with the highest one being last.

-Picked cards don't go back to the hand of the player picking them, but are instead discarded and are contributing to the scoring at the end of the round.
+Picked up cards do not return to the hand of the player who took them, but are instead discarded and contribute to the scoring at the end of the round.

-Once all played cards have been put on the table acording to the rules above, each player choose the card he wants to play next, and one again follow the same rules.
+Once all played cards have been put on the table according to the rules above, each player chooses the next card to play, and the same rules are followed again.
 The round ends when all players have played their 10 cards.

 Example

-Here is an example to illustrate the rules explained above.
-Suppose there are four players: Alice, Bob, Celia and David, and that the following series are currently on the table :
+Here is an example to illustrate the four rules explained above.
+Let's suppose that there are four players: Alice, Bob, Celia and David, and that the following rows are currently on the table :

 Alice plays a 23, Bob a 88, Celia a 7 and David a 64.
 Here is what happens :

-- Celia goes first because 7 is the smallest ammongst 23, 64, 7 and 88.
-7 is smaller than 21, smaller than 24, smaller than 57 and smaller than 81; none of the series can accept it.
+1. Celia goes first because 7 is the smallest amongst 23, 64, 7 and 88.
+7 is smaller than 21, smaller than 24, smaller than 57 and smaller than 81; it doesn't fit in any row.
 Celia thus decides to pick 69, 72 and 81, which gives her 3 ducks.
-The 7 card starts a new serie which can be immediately used right away.
+The 7 card starts a new row which can be used right away.

-- Finally, David goes last with his 88.
-Always by following the same rules, 88 must go after 64.
-But the serie has already 5 cards !
-David must so pick 33, 42, 50, 57 and 64, which gives him 11 ducks.
-His 88 starts a new fresh serie.
-Bad luck !
-David probably though that his 88 would go after the 81 picked up by Celia...
+4. Finally, David goes last with his 88.
+Still by following the same rules, 88 must go after 64.
+But the row has already 5 cards!
+David must therefore pick 33, 42, 50, 57 and 64, which gives him 11 ducks.
+His 88 starts a new fresh row.
+Bad luck!
+David probably thought that his 88 would go after the 81 that Celia picked up...

-- Everybody has played for this turn; the game continues by letting each player choosing the next card to play.
+5. Everybody has played for this turn; the game continues by letting each player choose the next card to play.

 Scoring